Our Members Asked:

 Is there a danger in taking lecithin or phosphatidylcholine?
 I heard that they may increase the risk of heart attacks.

-(A similar connection with TMAO and cardiovascular disease risk was recently made by the same researchers for L-carnitine from red meat and, possibly, from supplements with L-carnitine, including acetyl-L-carnitine -- see the Concerns and Cautions section of the Acetyl-L-Carnitine Supplements Review>>).
+Be aware that a similar connection with TMAO and cardiovascular disease risk has been made for L-carnitine from red meat and, possibly, from supplements with L-carnitine, including acetyl-L-carnitine — see the Concerns and Cautions section of the Acetyl-L-Carnitine Supplements Review for details.

 Join today to unlock all member benefits including full access to all CL Answers and over 1,400 reviews.Join Now

 Already a member?
 Sign In Here.